Anxiety and Panic Disorder in Teens

 Teens with social anxiety disorder experience intense fear of social situations.
 Most teenagers feel some level of worry about socializing.
 Although, those with social anxiety disorder struggle significantly more on a daily basis.
 These factors are frequently missed in terms of diagnosis.

-Teenagers with PTSD have, in most cases, lived through a catastrophic or traumatic event (i.e. natural disaster, school shooting, car crash, abuse, etc.).
-PTSD in teens may or may not involve flashbacks (which are common in adults with PTSD).
-Yet, teens often make up that there were “signs” indicating the trauma was going to happen.
+Teenagers with PTSD have, in most cases, lived through a catastrophic or traumatic event (i.e., natural disaster, school shooting, car crash, abuse, etc.).
+Teenagers with post-traumatic stress disorder may or may not involve flashbacks (which are common in adults with PTSD).
+Yet, teens often believe that there were “signs” indicating the trauma was going to happen.
 This tends to make these individuals hypervigilant.
 They are constantly looking for another “sign” (to avoid future trauma).

 Some physical symptoms include: